dbaldridge-lab/htcf/jupyter_vscode.md

 ![image](https://github.com/dbaldridge-lab/htcf/assets/50468813/030b9235-2420-4d48-ad5f-2ce31d95c252)

- Use the arrow keys to make a selection and press `ENTER`.
+ - Use the arrow keys to make a selection and press `ENTER`

  A link and code will appear:

  ![image](https://github.com/dbaldridge-lab/htcf/assets/50468813/169cc694-46b8-480b-9788-86fdfbd6e4b9)

- Copy the code.
+ - Copy the code

- Press CMD and click on the link to open the page in a browser.
+ - Press CMD and click on the link to open the page in a browser

- Paste the code and click next.
-Enter your wustl key username and password.

  ![image](https://github.com/dbaldridge-lab/htcf/assets/50468813/85ca0ab3-72c7-45db-aa22-f1e5ca4678ff)
+ - Paste the code and click next
+ - Enter your wustl key username and password

 The node your tunnel was created on will be listed.

 ![image](https://github.com/dbaldridge-lab/htcf/assets/50468813/c316ddb8-56fb-466f-a112-74ebbad6c647)

-Leave the current window open.
+- Leave the current window open.
-Open a new VSCode window.
+- Open a new VSCode window.
 The shortcut is `Shift + CMD + n`.

-Click the icon for the Remote Explorer:
+- Click the icon for the Remote Explorer:
 ![image](https://github.com/dbaldridge-lab/htcf/assets/50468813/02779d19-a100-43ad-8e23-26f15c17463a)

 You should see the tunnel to the node you just created.

 ![image](https://github.com/dbaldridge-lab/htcf/assets/50468813/295da8d0-444b-4a12-8cfa-f5a0a784e3bb)

-Click on the arrow to open the tunnel in the current window.
+- Click on the arrow to open the tunnel in the current window.

 <img width="830" alt="image" src="https://github.com/dbaldridge-lab/htcf/assets/50468813/35b5527f-93ba-4359-98ff-be02d37100e2">

 ### 3. Jupyter Notebook setup

-Enter the following command in the terminal of the new window you opened previously.
-This activates a spack environment that has been setup with the software and python packages needed to run the lab's Jupyter notebooks.
+In the new window, activate a spack environment that has been setup with the software and python packages needed to run a Jupyter notebook.
 ```
 spack env activate -p jupyter
 ```